Château de la Motte: French Revolution and the 19th century

 During the Revolution, like most chateaus, it was probably pillaged but not burned, as portrayed in popular imagination.
 No useful records survive from the time.
 Normandy was not strongly partisan during the period.
 An interim manager sold off stone from the main house to nearby farms.

 In 1820 the prominent Deschamps family bought the chateau and built the existing home, dated at 1821-22.
 The barn and the orchard house have similar dates chiseled over the entrances, indicating substantial reconstruction by the family.

 André Champrepus, the grandson of the original Deschamps, remembered as poor, portly and single, was the last Marquis.
 He died at the outbreak of the Second World War.
 Locals recall visiting the body presented in the chateau's tower, and the nephew paying all the communes taxes that year, a custom among the nobility from the Middle Ages.

 Second World War

 Honoré Jean Noel bought the chateau as a retreat for his employees.
 He owned a ‘’café clos’’, or house of prostitution, in Paris.
-The enterprising Noel with his wife and family live at the chateau, and they rented out the farmland with most of the buildings.
-Locals recall his bringing his young women there for short breaks "to get a tan".
-He provided ponies and carts for the employee to explore the chateau's grounds.
-He also owned two café clos in Argentan.
-Locals referred to him as Père Noel, and they recall his Provençal accent along with a Mdm.
-Julos, a loud, tattooed woman that was a permanent member of the family.
+The enterprising Noel with his wife and family lived at the chateau, and they rented out the farmland with most of the buildings.
+Locals recall him bringing his young women there for short breaks "to get a tan".
+He provided ponies and carts for the employees to explore the chateau's grounds.
+Locals referred to him as Père Noel, and they recall his Provençal accent along with a Madame Julos, a loud, tattooed woman that was a permanent member of the family.

-Emile Buffon, a well liked local man who soon became mayor of Joué-du-Plain rented the chateau's farm.
-Mayors had the delicate jobs of negotiating between German demands and local resentments.
-This mayor's job made the position more difficult as he worked as an animal dealer.
-Buffon had to gather the farm animals of local farmers for the German army, as agreed to in the treaty of the French defeat.
-No farmer wanted to give up his best animals for Nazi diners.